sirhanzz/CTF-Writeups/2026/OPUCC/Cryptography/onelineduck.md

 Since there are only 22 characters in the entire flag but 24 equations, the system contains enough information to uniquely determine every character.
-Rather than brute-forcing every possible flag, the equations can be solved using modular linear algebra (for example, with SageMath or modular Gaussian elimination) to recover the original bytes of the flag.
+Rather than brute-forcing every possible flag, the equations can be solved using modular linear algebra like with SageMath to recover the original bytes of the flag.
 </p>